I'll either roll in egg or being the guy who's pushing them out.

 It's just a two-tiered system of justice.

-What's your take on what they are describing as based or red pilled?
+What's your take on what they are describing as based or red-pilled?

-You guys can need to know something.
+You guys need to know something.

-I have a Facebook account I've never been to, an Instagram account I've never been to, and a Twitter account that my staff doesn't give me the the password to.
+I have a Facebook account I've never been to, an Instagram account I've never been to, and a Twitter account that my staff doesn't give me the password to.

 So I'm not on social media anymore.